steilerDev/icloud-photos-sync/docs/src/get-started.md

             </path/to/your/local/library>/<path/to/album>
         ```

+## Additional resources

+- Monitor the tool through [sync metrics](../user-guides/sync-metrics/)
+- Consult the [common warnings](../user-guides/common-warnings) in case any pop up
+- Read about the requirements for supporting accounts with [Advanced Data Protection](../user-guides/adp/)
+- Access your photo library locally through a [web UI](../user-guides/web-ui/)

 ## Contributing & Feedback

 Please check the [contributing guidelines](https://github.com/steilerDev/icloud-photos-sync/blob/main/CONTRIBUTING.md) to learn how to engage with this project.
 The document outlines the bug reporting, feature and support request process for this tool.

+Consider supporting the development efforts by [sponsoring the author](https://github.com/sponsors/steilerDev).